Ancient Civilizations for the Contemporary World

 Candidates should correctly answer at least 50% of the questions in each of the two areas (namely, general knowledge and reading comprehension).

-OFA (Obblighi formativi aggiuntivi) are defined as further requirements for all students who fail to meet the 50% threshold in either (or both) of the two sections (general knowledge and reading comprehension) of the admission test.
+OFA (Obblighi formativi aggiuntivi) are defined as further requirements for all students who fail to meet the 50% threshold in either (or all) of the two sections (general knowledge and reading comprehension) of the admission test.
 Students falling short of the threshold may be admitted at discretion but must undergo a specific training designed to address their areas of weakness.
 Within the first year of enrolment, they will be given the opportunity to sit the test again.
 Second-year exams will only be available to students who have passed the test.
 Further information is found at https://ancient-civilization.cdl.unimi.it.

 The selection takes place in two sessions that will be held in May and in July 2024.
 Each selection contributes to the coverage of a quota of the total available places and has its own deadlines and requirements.
 For each of the two sessions, candidates must comply with all the procedures and deadlines set out below.